 Atoms, the basic building blocks of all matter, are composed of protons, neutrons, and electrons.
 Protons and neutrons reside in the nucleus, the atom's central core, while electrons orbit around the nucleus in distinct energy levels.
-The number of protons dictates the element's identity; for instance, all atoms with 6 protons are carbon atoms.
+That said, the number of protons dictates the element's identity; for instance, all atoms with 6 protons are carbon atoms.
 But here's where it gets interesting: the number of neutrons can vary, leading to different isotopes of the same element.

 Main Subheading